capricode-ui/Network-Intrusion-Detection/README.md

 The proposed system:
 - Performs EDA to understand traffic patterns.
 - Uses undersampling, SMOTE, and class weighting to address class imbalance.
-- Implements a hybrid CNN + BiLSTM model with attention for classification.
+- Implements a hybrid CNN + BiLSTM model with attention deep learning model for classification.
 - Evaluates models using metrics like accuracy, precision, recall, F1-score, ROC, and PR curves.

 ## Dataset